 For Mid-Handicappers

 Many golfers in the 10-20 handicap range can hit their middle irons pretty well but see a sharp drop-off in consistency with anything longer than a 6-iron.
 A 4 hybrid expertly bridges the gap between your irons and your fairway woods.
-It becomes that go-to club for long par-3s and second shots on par-5s, giving you a reliable tool for that 180-200 yard range where precision matters.
+It becomes the go-to club for long par-3s and second shots on par-5s, giving you a reliable tool for that 180-200 yard range where precision matters.

 For Seniors and Slower Swing Speeds